mr-emreerturk/airbnb_datamart/README.md

 ## Requirements
 The database model meets all criteria for submission.
+ - The model should contain at least 20 entities.
- - Themodelshouldcontainatleast20entities. o Itcontains21entities
+   - Itcontains21entities
- - Themodelshouldcontain2-3triplerelationships(Joinoverthreetables.). o See`address`tablerelationshipsforexample
+ - The model should contain 2-3 triple relationships (Join over three tables.)
+   - See `address` table relationships for example
  - The model may also contain recursive relationships.
 Assign suitable attributes to the entities and mark the key attributes.
    - The`messages`–`user`relationshipdisplaysarecursivewheretwoattributes use the same FK with different values.
  - Specify all cardinality specifications in a notation of your choice (e. g.
 Chen notation)
- - Referencesintheconceptionphaseas“Airbnb5_ERD.png”
+   - Referenced in ERD
  - Short description of your current attributes in a data dictionary (short description of the data attributes and data types are appropriate).
    - Data dictionary created with SQL statement, referenced in the document “data_dictionary_script.sql”

 ## General idea